soyjubilado/AdventOfCode/2024/README.md

     I did realize upon waking up that the trick was going to involve not writing out the whole solution, but just counting how large it was going to be.

+### Day 12

+  - Many people solved this by counting corners.
+I counted actual edge pieces, and grouped together contiguous tiles.

+### Day 13 Linear Algebra

+  - I was not willing to re-learn matrix operations to solve a series of equations.
+I visualized a line going through the origin, and a line going through the prize.
+They interesected at a point; if that point could be reached by integer operations of pushing the button, then that claw machine could be solved.

+### Day 14 (Spoilers)

+  - The patten repeats after 10430 moves.
+The tree is symmetric, but not centered in any way.
+The tree does not comprise all the robots, just a bunch of them.
+It's pretty obvious when you look at it, but running it with a 0.2 second pause between images, you could miss it if you blink.